Where to Go South Platte River – Cheesman Canyon

 Current Conditions:

 Spring in Cheesman can be a magical thing, and this season is starting out great in the canyon.
 The river has been fishing great over the last couple of weeks.
 The sustained warmer temps have helped get the fish a little more into eating.
 Fish are spreading out a bit more and starting to occupy more areas of the river.
 This is pretty typical for the canyon in early spring.
 As the water temps begin to warm a bit, the fishing will really turn on.
-The flows have been stable for a couple of weeks now and are currently at 153 cfs.
-These are slightly above average flows for this time of year.
+The flows have come down quite a bit and are currently at 94 cfs.
+These are a bit below average flows for this time of year.
 We could see flows fluctuate pretty good through the remainder of the winter and into spring.
 Denver Water uses this branch of the river for most of its water demand.
 If we enter a warmer and drier stretch, its reasonable to assume the flows will increase.
 The fish want good clean drifts, so be prepared to work!
 Pay attention to all of the details right now.
-Water temps are in the 30's and 40's.
+Water temps are in the 40's and 50's.

 Surprisingly, Cheesman reservoir is currently 91% full!